 A little about me:

 I love research and teaching, but I am most passionate about bringing research to the classroom.
 I always let the questions drive the data collection.
+In the past, students have conducted two Exit Polls for class assignments and used that data to write their own analytical papers.
+I enjoying working in the community to help educate residents about how to make change.

 Andrea Benjamin earned her Ph.D. from the University of Michigan in 2010.
 Her research interests include Race and Politics, Local Elections and Voting behavior, and Public Opinion.